What’s Open on Christmas Day in Sydney?

 The Chinese celebrate Christmas along with everyone else, but that doesn’t mean that Chinatown will be closed, far from it.
 Most of Chinatown will be open for business and willing to share their Christmas with you.
 So Yum Cha at the large, iconic Marigold Restaurant in George Street is definitely an option along with many wonderful smaller Chinese restaurants.

 Go out for Lunch or Dinner

 Everything closes for Christmas, that’s right isn’t it, there won’t be any cafes or restaurants open in Sydney?
 Well, at the risk of getting anyone into trouble with the authorities, quite a few cafes and restaurants are planning to open.
-The last time I looked, there were 83 Sydney restaurants and cafes willing to open their doors to the many thousands of people looking for somewhere to go.
-If you appreciate it, and the food is good, please don’t forget to thank them and a leave tip, it is Christmas after all.
+There are so many in fact there is even a list.

 What else is there to do on Christmas Day in Sydney?

 The are still a number of things you can do on Christmas Day.
 Each of them work perfectly with reading the latest edition of the Top 100 Travel Guide, your Xmas present to yourself.

 1. You could read the Top 100 Travel Guide on the ferry!
 The ferries operate on Christmas Day to a public holiday timetable.
 You can ferry around the Harbour whilst everybody tries to work out what is that great piece of literature that is keeping your eyes off the view and on the screen / page.